Home Page

 Personality:

-This is one friendly fellow.
-Though living rough, he didn’t lose his trust - indeed, his love - of people, even strangers.
-He was always ready to greet those who managed the community cats’ colony, and, when brought indoors, that characteristic just became stronger.
+We’ve learned a great deal about Percival during his time in foster-care (that is, after all, is part of what foster-care is about).
+For one thing, he loves people.
+He showed it before he was captured (that’s how we knew he was nowhere near to being feral) and he’s shown it since.
+While living outside, he never lost his trust - indeed, his love - of people, even strangers.
 When he sees his foster-guardian, he gives a long, rumbling greeting and hurries over for pets, often rolling onto his back for chest-rubs.
 The idea that someone could be mean to him just doesn’t occur to Percival.

 The morning of his rescue: